-Over the next 12 months, we will be publishing papers about emerging technologies and how these interact with traditional Pugwash concerns.
+We are currently publishing papers about emerging technologies, nuclear arms control, ethical science and regional / international security issues.
 These will be posted and stored on the British Pugwash website (below – see Section 1)

 To find out how to get your ideas published with Student/Young Pugwash UK, visit here.

-Last academic year, we held a blog-writing competition.
-The winner’s work was published by BASIC, Bertrand Russell Peace Foundation and British Pugwash.
-To read the winning article, please see below (Section 2).
+In 2016/17, we held a blog-writing competition.
+The winner’s work was published by BASIC, Bertrand Russell Peace Foundation and British Pugwash (See Section 2).